Minister Ng highlights Budget 2021 investments in small businesses and entrepreneurs

-EDMONTON, AB, April 29, 2021 /CNW/ - Budget 2021 is the Government of Canada's plan to finish the fight against COVID-19 and ensure a robust economic recovery that is sustainable and inclusive of all Canadians.
+WINDSOR-ESSEX, ON, April 30, 2021 /CNW/ - Budget 2021 is the Government of Canada's plan to finish the fight against COVID-19 and ensure a robust economic recovery that is sustainable and inclusive of all Canadians.

-Today, the Honourable Mary Ng, Minister of Small Business, Export Promotion and International Trade, delivered remarks on Budget 2021: A Recovery Plan for Jobs, Growth, and Resilience at an event held by the Calgary and Edmonton chambers of commerce.
+Today, the Honourable Mary Ng, Minister of Small Business, Export Promotion and International Trade, joined Irek Kusmierczyk, Parliamentary Secretary to the Minister of Employment, Workforce Development and Disability Inclusion, and Member of Parliament for Windsor–Tecumseh, for a round table with small and medium-sized enterprises in the Windsor-Essex region on Budget 2021: A Recovery Plan for Jobs, Growth, and Resilience.

+Minister Ng focused on the measures to increase women's participation in the economy, to support diverse entrepreneurship and participation in recovery, and to support Canadian businesses as they pivot to compete in the new digital economy.

-Minister Ng spoke about what the budget means for Alberta-based businesses and workers, focusing on the many measures proposed to bridge small businesses and entrepreneurs through the pandemic and help them come back stronger.
-Minister Ng highlighted that this is the most small business-friendly budget in Canadian history.
+The Minister also highlighted that this is the most small business-friendly budget in Canadian history.
 From extending emergency measures like the Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy to incentivizing rehiring in recovery through a new Canada Recovery Hiring Program, Budget 2021 includes significant investments to support businesses in getting online and hiring back workers, commits to decisive action on lowering credit card fees, and improves support for exporters.

-Among the opportunities the budget proposes for Alberta are tax credits, R&D funding to support carbon capture, and $1 billion over five years to encourage investments in clean technology projects.

 The Government of Canada's top priority remains protecting Canadians' health and safety, particularly given the more aggressive variants of the virus during this third wave of the pandemic.
 Vaccine rollout is under way across Canada, with federal government support in every province and territory.